python-can-define-radio/sdr-course/classroom_activities/069-Morse-ish.md

   - Output type: byte
   - Vector: [0, 1, 0, 0, 0, 0, 0, 1, 0, 1, 0, 0, 0, 0, 1, 0]
   - Repeat: Yes
-- Run Python Function v4
+- Python block:
+  - _First, you'll need to do the v4 method setup described in an earlier exercise.
+Then, type the following in the blanks:_
   - Func_to_use: "my_gnuradio_custom_python_helpers.modulate_morseish"
      _with quotes_
   - State Var 1: 0